cisco/xr-telemetry-m2m-web/m2m.md

 The method has no return value - the response will contain an empty (null) result.

-### Get Version
-The `get_version` method returns the current version of the M2M API.
-It supports no parameters.
-It returns an object with two fields:

-  * `major`: The major API version.
-  * `minor`: The minor API version.

-The version of the API corresponding to this document is 1.0.

-An example of the usage of this method is as follows:
+### Normalize Path [API version 1.1 onwards]
+The `normalize_path` method validates that a given path is a valid path, and returns the path re-formatted to match the "standard" output format (for example using object notation for keys, rather than array notation).
+The method takes a single parameter:

+  * `path` (mandatory) - the path to normalize.

+If the path is valid, the normalized path is returned, otherwise an error indicating in which way the path is invalid is returned.
+An example exchange of a successful request is shown below:

-Request (client to server):
+Write file Request (client to server):

     {
         "jsonrpc": "2.0",
-        "id": 1,
+        "id": "1",
-        "method": "get_version"
+        "method": "normalize_path",
+        "params": {
+            "path": "RootOper.Interfaces.InterfaceBrief(['GigabitEthernet0/0/0/0'])"
         }
+    }

 Response (server to client):

     {
         "jsonrpc": "2.0",
-        "id": 1,
+        "id": "1",
-        "result": {"major": 1, "minor": 0}
+        "result": "RootOper.Interfaces.InterfaceBrief({\"InterfaceName\": \"GigabitEthernet0/0/0/0\"})"
     }

 Errors